jmadren/GameKit/README.md

-# XGE
+# GameKit
-XGE (aka Xojo Game Engine) is a collection of modules and classes to ease the creation of games with Xojo.
+GameKit is a module that hopes to make creating games with Xojo easier.

+**This is a work in progress and is in no way ready for production!**